Be a Part of Jax Book Fest 2025

 Open Call for Local Authors

-We are looking for local authors who have published books for children and/or teen readers.
-As one of our Jax Book Fest local authors, you'll meet new readers and have the opportunity sell and sign copies of your book(s) alongside New York Times bestselling author and U.S. National Ambassador for Young People's Literature, Mac Barnett, and other authors of regional and national acclaim.
+Between July 2 and August 8, we put out a call for local authors who have published books for children and/or teen readers.
+Those selected to participate will have the opportunity sell and sign copies of your book(s) alongside Shannon Messenger, the New York Times and USA Today bestselling author of the Keeper of the Lost Cities series and New York Times bestselling author and U.S. National Ambassador for Young People's Literature, Mac Barnett—among other authors of regional and national acclaim.

 # Author Selection Criteria